Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

 ---

 :::note
-Both the `NetworkObject` and `NetworkBehaviour` components require the use of specialized structures in order to be serialized and used with `RPC`s and `NetworkVariables`:<br>
+Both the `NetworkObject` and `NetworkBehaviour` components require the use of specialized structures in order to be serialized and used with `RPC`s and `NetworkVariables`:

-For `NetworkObject`s use the [NetworkObjectReference](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.NetworkObjectReference).<br>
+For `NetworkObject`s use the [NetworkObjectReference](../api/Unity.Netcode.NetworkObjectReference).

-For `NetworkBehaviour`s use the [NetworkBehaviourReference](NO API LINK AVAILABLE).
+For `NetworkBehaviour`s use the NetworkBehaviourReference<!-- (NO API LINK AVAILABLE YET)-->.
 :::

 ## NetworkBehaviour

 `NetworkBehaviour`s can use `NetworkVariable`s and `RPC`s to synchronize state and send messages over the network.
-In order to replicate any netcode aware properties or send/receive RPCs a `GameObject` must have a [NetworkObject component](https://docs-multiplayer.unity3d.com/netcode/current/basics/networkobject) and at least one `NetworkBehaviour` component.
+In order to replicate any netcode aware properties or send/receive RPCs a `GameObject` must have a [NetworkObject component](/basics/networkobject.md) and at least one `NetworkBehaviour` component.
 A `NetworkBehaviour` requires a `NetworkObject` component on the same relative `GameObject` or on a parent of the `GameObject` with the `NetworkBehaviour` component assigned to it.
 If you add a `NetworkBehaviour` to a GameObject that does not have a `NetworkObject` (or any parent), then Netcode for GameObjects will automatically add a `NetworkObject` component to the `GameObject` in which the `NetworkBehaviour` was added.

 [`NetworkBehaviour`](../api/Unity.Netcode.NetworkBehaviour.md) is an abstract class that derives from [`MonoBehaviour`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) and is primarily used to create unique netcode/game logic.